Dr. Jacqueline Cahalan

 ABOUT ME

 I am a licensed psychologist and a mom.
-My educational and training background include a huge emphasis on child and adolescent development and mental health.
+My educational and training background include a large emphasis on child and adolescent development and mental health.
 In my career I have worked with children, parents, and families in a variety of school, hospital, and community-based settings.

 -